 Requirements and challenges

-The purpose of this post is it to make a general guideline for foreign companies needing ID cards for their employees.
+The purpose of this post is to make a general guideline for foreign companies needing ID cards for their employees.
 We will outline the requirements which must be met in order to obtain the ID cards, but we will focus on some practical challenges often encountered when ordering ID cards.

 1. Registration of the foreign company in Norway